-2 Credits (.5 Lecture 1 Lab .5 Shop) 4 hrs/wk (.5 hr Lecture 2 hrs Lab 1.5 hrs 15 wks

-This is the third of three CNC courses which covers CNC programming with the aid of a computer.
+2 Credits (.5 Lecture 1 Lab .5 Shop) 4 Hrs/Wk (.5 Hr.
+Lecture 2 Hrs.
+Lab 1.5 Hrs.
+Shop) 15 wks) This is the third of three CNC courses which covers CNC programming with the aid of a computer.
 The student will input part and tool information into the computer that will generate codes to run the CNC machines.
 Circular interpolation, canned cycles, thread codes, and tool library data will be introduced.
-Once the programs are completed, students will machine complex parts on the CNC machining center and CNC lathes.
-Prerequisite: MTT 124 or Faculty apprvl
+Once the programs are completed, students will machine complex parts on the CNC machining centers and CNC lathes.
+Prerequisite: MTT 124 or Faculty approval.